Positioning Isn’t Just for Wheelchair Use

 The Rewarding Results of 24-Hour Positioning Support

-Even if a person is properly positioned for 100% of the time spent in their wheelchair, that may not be sufficient for building and maintaining correct long-term posture and skin integrity.
+In summary, even if a person is properly positioned for 100% of the time spent in their wheelchair, that may not be sufficient for building and maintaining correct long-term posture and skin integrity.
 By paying attention to the key areas of pressure distribution, as well as contributing risk factors, caregivers can ensure that their patients are receiving the around-the-clock support they need to be healthy and get the most out of their positioning wheelchair.

 - Watanabe, L. (2021, August 1).24-hour follow through.
 Mobility Management.
 Retrieved October 19, 2021, fromhttps://mobilitymgmt.com/articles/2021/08/01/managing-posture.aspx?s=emob_090921&admgarea=emob&oly_enc_id=.